 You can also comparison shop.
 Comparing bond prices at different brokers is trickier than comparing the price of a refrigerator at 2 different stores, but it can be done.
 If you have accounts with different brokerage firms, you can log on and check whether they offer the same bond, then compare the prices, which include the mark-up.
 This won't always work, however, because not all brokers offer the same bonds.

 Prices and yields change from day to day.
 By using the historical trade data from MSRB and TRACE, you can see where prices and levels have been trading in the recent past and compare them to the current live offer or bid prices.
 In addition, by comparing customer prices with dealer-to-dealer prices for trades executed for the same quantities at the same time, MSRB and TRACE data provides increased transparency into the mark-ups that bond brokers are charging their clients.
-As you can see in the example, mark-ups and yields can vary a lot:

 "Fair" pricing is a personal decision